 Comprehensive Program: Students may use their electives to pursue a course of study in the following divisional concentration; or may customize their program of study by selecting from a broad range of course work to meet their career goals and interests.
-All students must complete a minimum of 12 semester hours of electives.

-IV.
-Optional Concentration- Maternal and Child Health Epidemiology (minimum additional 29-30 SH)

-Students electing the Maternal and Child Health Epidemiology concentration must complete the School-Wide Course Requirements and the courses below in lieu of the Divisional Core Requirements to reach a minimum of 51-54 total program hours.
+Optional Concentration- Maternal and Child Health Epidemiology (minimum additional 29-30 SH) Students electing the Maternal and Child Health Epidemiology concentration must complete the School-Wide Course Requirements and the courses below in lieu of the Divisional Core Requirements to reach a minimum of 51-54 total program hours.